Join our newsletter

 The program will support the Fellow in the following:

-Story development, execution and shooting technique
+Mentorship on story development, execution and shooting technique

 Post-production